DISC Management Styles: Which Kind of Manager Are You?

 Your self-understanding is crucial to figuring out what works best for you and what to expect of yourself.
 Good self-understanding leads you to the most suitable decisions and keeps you from doubting yourself.
 Self-understanding is an indispensable feature that managers, as the decision makers, all need to have.

-Having discovered your personality and management style, it is important to keep in mind that no particular type is born to be a leader.
-People of all four types are capable of becoming great leaders should they learn to embrace their strengths, overcome their weaknesses and adjust their management styles in accordance with the job’s requirements.
+Having discovered your personality and management style, keep in mind that no particular type is born to be a leader.
+People of all four types are capable of becoming great leaders should they learn to embrace their strengths, overcome their weaknesses, and adjust their management styles in accordance with the job’s requirements.

 What kind of manager do you identify yourself as?
-What are the other traits that you have and how do you utilize those to improve your management?
+What are the other traits you have and how do you use those to improve your management?
 Read more about different management styles here.